 The Jurong Bird Park has 20 hectares of beautifully landscaped parklands housing thousands of colorful birds, many of them free to come and go as they please.
 The whole family can enjoy the comical parrot circus and be enthralled by the birds of prey in the King of the Skies Show.

 Chinese mythology is celebrated at the famous Haw Par Villa where hundreds of statues depicting ancient legends are brought to life using electronic wizardry that is unmatched in Asia.
-Cheer for the “good guys” at the Legends and Heroes Theatre and see the creation of the world in an action-packed audio-visual presentation.

 Go back in time to China’s 7th century Tang Dynasty with a visit to Tang Dynasty City, an intriguing cultural and historical theme park.
 This is a faithful re-creation of the ancient Chinese city of Chang-An, complete with emperors, courtiers, bandits, concubines and 1200 life-sized terracotta warriors.